 - General class discussion and instruction related to the whole curriculum.

 - Regular discussion time.

 - Regular role-play.

 - Regular performance.

-- Listening to stories and other text.
+- Listening to stories and other texts.

 - Reading aloud.

 - A Public Speaking Week will be held annually, whereby each pupil will be required to present to their class: a show and tell, a poem of their choosing and a reading from a book of their choosing.
+Their teacher may provide them with a selection of poems to choose from if they wish.